kaiko-ai/eva/docs/user-guide/tutorials/offline_vs_online.md

 For this tutorial we use the [BACH](../../datasets/bach.md) classification task which is available on [Zenodo](https://zenodo.org/records/3632035) and is distributed under [*Attribution-NonCommercial-ShareAlike 4.0 International*](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode) license.

-To let *eva* automatically handle the dataset download, set `download: true` in `configs/vision/dino_vit/offline/bach.yaml` (you may also enable automatic download by setting the environment variable DOWNLOAD=true) Before doing so, please make sure that your use case is compliant with the dataset license.
+To let *eva* automatically handle the dataset download, set `download: true` in `configs/vision/dino_vit/offline/bach.yaml` (you may also enable automatic download by setting the environment variable DOWNLOAD=true).
+Before doing so, please make sure that your use case is compliant with the dataset license.

 ## *Offline* evaluations